effectivecore/core/docs/development.md

-About low-quality code editors
+When you edit "*.data" files
 =====================================================================

+Files "*.data" have next features:
+- does not support empty lines;
+- does not support indent with tab characters;
+- only Unix line endings (LF) are support;
+- only UTF-8 text encoding are support.

+Be sure that your editor has a right settings for editing.
+File ".editorconfig" is describe right settings for any editor but only some editors can work with this.

+The next editors need some improvements:
+- Coda        : ?
+- TextWrangler: no setting required
+- Textastic   : set "Tab width|size" to "2" and enable "Soft tabs" (spaces instead tab)
+- Sublime     : set "Tab width|size" to "2" and enable "Soft tabs" (spaces instead tab) | p.s. "translate_tabs_to_spaces": true
+- TextMate    : set "Tab width|size" to "2" and enable "Soft tabs" (spaces instead tab) | p.s.
+"Soft tabs" mode is hard to do
-ATOM editor strips trailing whitespace and adds a trailing newline when it's saved.
+- Atom        : strips trailing whitespace and adds a trailing newline when it's saved.
-This behavior is not incompatible with editing of "*.data" files.
   Go to "Settings → Packages → Core Packages" and disable the package "whitespace".
-Also you can install the "editorconfig" package with this command (for the support settings from ".editorconfig" file):

-    apm install editorconfig
+  Also you can install the "editorconfig" package with this command: apm install editorconfig

 SQL Storage characteristics